Code-Institute-Submissions/jhch-project/README.md

    - Due to the nature of this treatment, it was important to encouarge and congratulate potential users.
 It is very normal that potential users would be fearful about disclosing their conditions and/or seeking professional help with these intimate and very personal conditions.
 A fine balance of 'enough' information versus 'too much' information was a very weighted and important factor.
    - Allow and provide the user to gain insight and information of the stages of therapy if they were to use the services offered by JHCH
-   - Allow and provide the user several easy ways to make direct contact weith JHCH
+   - Allow and provide the user several easy ways to make direct contact with JHCH

 The essence of hypnotherapy is to relax the user and provide a gentle, supportive and almost intuitive approach that is holistic and organic in nature.
 It was important to reflect this within the structure and design of the site.
 It has been attempted to reflect this in the look, feel, movement, function and structure of the JHCH website.